ThunderStruct/NASBenchAPI/README.md

 **NASBenchAPI** is a lightweight, unified interface for Neural Architecture Search benchmarks (101, 201, and 301).
 All NASBench datasets (originally in `.tfrecord`, `.pth`, and `.json` formats) were extracted and saved as Pickle-based files for consistency.

+### Related Works

+This project is inspired by the holistic NAS Library, [NASLib](https://github.com/automl/NASLib), and the paper by [Mehta et al.](https://openreview.net/forum?id=0DLwqQLmqV).

+The primary motivation for NASBenchAPI stems from the need to integrate NASBench datasets (101, 201, 301) into custom frameworks without the significant overhead and extraneous tools introduced by more comprehensive libraries.
+This API provides a focused, lightweight, and unified interface specifically for that purpose.

 ### Installation